joelparkerhenderson/powerful-questions/README.md

 ### Questions for creating forward movement

-What would it take to create change on thisissue?
+What would it take to create change on this issue?

 What could happen that would enable you/us to feel fully engaged and energized about (your specific situation)?